-To keep our patients safe and to practice social distancing guidelines recommended by the Centers for Disease Control and Prevention, University Health System is offering “telemedicine” or virtual visits with doctors by video or phone.
+To keep our patients safe and to practice social distancing guidelines recommended by the Centers for Disease Control and Prevention, University Health is offering “telemedicine” or virtual visits with doctors by video or phone.
 Telemedicine provides an effective way of to communicate with your doctor about health issues that are important to you.

 Telemedicine and telehealth services prove valuable to medical care